bvalarezo/rootkit/Report.md

 >The following commands assume that this project folder is the current directory.
 ### Core
 The core program is the Linux kernel module that will handle system call hooking and other operations in the kernel space.
-All of these commands should be ran in the *core* directory.
+All of these commands should be ran in `./core`.
 >**You must have root privileges to run these installation commands**.

-    # cd core

 #### Build